IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/offline.md

 Please read the note [here](https://iwslt.org/2021/offline#allowed-training-data) to better understand the differences between the MuST-C V1 and V2.

+### English - Chinese Training data

+The dataset is available [here](https://ict.fbk.eu/must-c/).
+Press the bottom "click here to download the corpus", and select version V2.

+### English - Japanese Training data

+The dataset is available [here](https://ict.fbk.eu/must-c/).
+Press the bottom "click here to download the corpus", and select version V2.

+#### Additional Training data

 These datasets can be used to train your model:
   * [MuST-C corpus v1](https://ict.fbk.eu/must-c/) The MuST-C V1 is still available to favor the reuse of past trained models.